ent/ent/doc/md/tutorial-todo-gql.md

 # gqlgen will search for any type names in the schema in these go packages
 # if they match it will use them, otherwise it will generate them.

-# autobind tells gqngen to search for any type names in the GraphQL schema in the
+# autobind tells gqlgen to search for any type names in the GraphQL schema in the
-# provided package.
-If they match it will use them, otherwise it will generate new.
+# provided Go package.
+If they match it will use them, otherwise it will generate new ones.
 autobind:
   - todo/ent